 Not every center will offer all of the above.
 It’s up to you to pick and choose what is most important to you as you select a rehab facility.

-Some beach rehabs will also offer dual diagnosis treatment, or care for people who have been diagnosed not only with a substance use disorder but another mental health disorder, as well.
+Some drug and alcohol addiction beach rehabs will also offer dual diagnosis treatment, or care for people who have been diagnosed not only with a substance use disorder but another mental health disorder, as well.
 For those who are suffering from concurrent mental health disorders, the importance of having both issued addressed in treatment cannot be understated.
-An untreated mental health issue can significantly impair an individual's life in a number of ways and may make them more likely to reach for substances in an attempt to cope with symptoms.1
+An untreated mental health issue can significantly impair an individual’s life in a number of ways and may make them more likely to reach for substances in an attempt to cope with symptoms.1

 Most beachside rehabs last from 30 to 90 days.
 However, each individual case is different and your time in treatment will be determined by your specific needs.
 Some people start out with shorter stays, such as a 30-days, and then choose to extend their stay if they feel unsure of their ability to return home and maintain their sobriety.